vstroebel/jpeg-encoder/README.md

 encoder.encode(&data, 2, 2, ColorType::Rgb)?;
 ```

+## Minimum Supported Version of Rust (MSRV)

+This crate needs at lest 1.42 or higher.

 ## License

 This project is licensed under either of

 * Apache License, Version 2.0, ([LICENSE-APACHE](LICENSE-APACHE) or https://www.apache.org/licenses/LICENSE-2.0)
 * MIT license ([LICENSE-MIT](LICENSE-MIT) or https://opensource.org/licenses/MIT)

+## Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted
+for inclusion in serde_urlencoded by you, as defined in the Apache-2.0 license,
+shall be dual licensed as above, without any additional terms or conditions.